Elly Yates-Roberts |

 Open Systems’ Microsoft expertise, integrations and machine learning models now provide Chemours with better context on its attack surface, improved integration with Microsoft tools for simpler coordination with IT, and secure configuration of critical Microsoft infrastructure.
 Chemours can also use Azure Lighthouse to connect Microsoft Sentinel to Open Systems, bringing the analytics from the disparate plants together in a secure cloud environment and maintaining full data retention.
 This ensures the company never loses visibility or control of its data.

 “Open Systems became an integral part of the cybersecurity maturity model we aspired to – and achieved,” says Williams.

 Given that Chemours produces chemicals that are critical to modern-day living, data security and compliance will always be paramount.

 “If there’s a threat, I need a solution for that threat,” says Williams.
 “Open Systems MDR+ not only solves my compliance needs, but it also extends beyond detection and response to mitigate threats.”

-This article was originally published in the Winter 21/22 issue of Technology Record.
+This article was originally published in the Summer 2022 issue of Technology Record.
 To get future issues delivered directly to your inbox, sign up for a free subscription.